 How do I bring an animal to HSU for adoption?

-Visit the Receiving area of this website for information on HSU's pre-admission policy and links to print out the necessary forms.
-We want to do everything possible to help you keep your pet.
+Visit the Admission area of this website for information on HSU's pre-admission policy and links to print out the necessary surrender profiles.
+We want to do everything possible to help you keep your pet in your home.
 However, we know that this is not always possible and we are available to help when keeping your pet is no longer an option.
 Our staff is always happy to provide helpful information on issues that often cause pet owners to give up their animals, such as behavior training, finding apartments that allow pets, information on other community resources and much more.

 Could you come pick up my pet?
 I can't keep him/her anymore and I don't have any transportation.